tomster12/Tetris/README.md

 # Tetris

-This is a versio of tetris recreated in processing.
+This is a version of tetris recreated in processing.